-The student population of 594 students has grown by 10% over five years.
+- The student population of 556 students has stayed relatively flat over five years.

 |Grades Offered||Grades 5-8|